 - Public Shelter – Those persons who live in a mobile or manufactured home and are not electrically dependent, and their medical condition does not require either of the above shelters, are assigned to go to a public shelter and all public shelters are wheelchair accessible.

 Since Lake County is an inland county and not in a hurricane evacuation zone, persons who are not electrically dependent, live in a site-built home, and can perform daily routine activities without assistance, are encouraged to shelter-in-place and stay at home or with family or friends who live in a site-built home.

-Upon completion of review by the Medical Director, the form is returned to the Office of Emergency Management for final processing which will include a letter to the mailing address provided on the form advising the applicant of the results of the review.
+Upon completion of review by the Department of Health, a letter will be issued to the mailing address provided on the form advising the applicant of the results of the review.

 The Special Needs Application form is considered and treated as a confidential medical document and is kept in a locked file.
 These records do not fall under public records laws.